guandalinivitor/guandalinivitor.github.io/README.md

 [![Instagram badge](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white&link=https://www.instagram.com/vitornovelli/)](https://www.instagram.com/vitornovelli/)

 ### About me👨🏼‍💻
-I'm a full stack developer at [@onuu](https://www.instagram.com/its_onuu/) with more than 10+ years experience developing and building softwares on the market.
+I'm a full stack developer with more than 10+ years experience developing and building softwares on the market.
 A lifelong learner who loves coding, digital products, I have given my entire life building innovative products to make the life easier for clients.
 I started my career building desktop softwares and web applications with valuable deliveries, making business more successful.
 I am someone who loves been traveling around the world with my laptop.
 Building my career with confidence I have a mission to help people get work done with technology.
 My goals include develop beautiful and useful products solving complex problems for millions of people on the globe.